Affected by ground rent scandal: how do I sell?

-Explaining what the ground rent scandal is, what is being done to combat it and how to sell if you've been affected...
+What is the ground rent scandal explained in full & how to sell if you've been affected...

 Since the early 2000s, owners of leasehold properties have been struggling with escalating ground rent, with some escalating so high that the owners are unable to afford to live in the property.

 It wasn’t until 2017 that this hit the headlines and was named the ‘ground rent scandal’.
 It’s estimated more than 100,000 property owners are seeing their ground rent escalate unfairly, making it increasingly likely that, as an owner of a leasehold property, you’re going to be affected.